How is a breast reduction done?

 The scars on both breasts will be in the shape of an anchor.
 The base of the anchor will be in the natural fold of the breast.
 From the centre of that fold, the scar will then go straight up towards the nipple ending with a circle around the areola.
 Once the wounds have completely healed, the scars in the breast fold and around the areola will hardly be visible.
 The part that runs vertically from the breast fold to the nipple will still be visible.

 You must remove everything that is loose, in or on, your body just before the operation — for example, dentures or other removable prosthetics in the mouth, contact lenses or a hearing aid.
-You should report to the reception on the day of your operation.

 NB: Payment for your treatment should be paid in full no later than four weeks in advance.